Bulk Importing of Customers

 Groups

-Any customer Groups you would like to assign to this customer
+Any customer Groups you would like to assign to this customer, separating multiple groups with commas if needed.

 👉 See the Adding Customers, Leads & Customer Groups document for more information on Customer Groups.